paldentitung/PaldenTitung/README.md

 # Palden Dorje Titung

 ### 🌱 About Me
-I'm a passionate self-taught developer transforming curiosity into code that solves real-world problems.
-With a foundation in frontend technologies, I'm now expanding into full-stack development, mastering **React** for dynamic UIs and **Node.js** for robust backends.
-I love turning ideas into scalable web apps that make an impact—whether it's a seamless travel planner or an engaging blog platform.
-My drive?
-Continuous learning and building projects that push my limits!
+I’m a passionate developer who turns curiosity into code that solves real-world problems.
+With a strong foundation in frontend technologies, I’m expanding into full-stack development, focusing on React for dynamic user interfaces and Node.js for scalable backends.
+I enjoy building practical, production-ready web applications—from travel platforms to content-driven blogs—while continuously improving my skills through hands-on projects and self-driven learning.

 🎯 **Goals**: Launch production-grade full-stack apps, dive into open-source contributions, and achieve expertise in **React**, **Node.js**, and modern web tools by 2026.